-This is the only way you will stop self-pity and thoughts like, I hate myself, even when things do not go your way.
+This is the only way you will stop self-pity and negative thoughts about yourself, even when things do not go your way.
 If you fail enough, you will get tired of being angry and negative and instead, you will build a strength to endure.

 Then when good times return, you know how to truly celebrate and show appreciation for the positive aspects of life.
-Go ahead and harden you reserves and soften your heart!
+Go ahead and harden your reserves and soften your heart!

 Stop hating yourself and dwell in love instead

 Hey, I know it’s not easy to be positive all the time.
 In fact, it’s impossible.
 But hating yourself will never solve anything, and it will drag you down more and more until you have become hopeless and bitter.